eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--fix-type`

 This option allows you to specify the type of fixes to apply when using either `--fix` or `--fix-dry-run`.
-The three types of fixes are:
+The four types of fixes are:

 1. `problem` - fix potential errors in the code
 1. `suggestion` - apply fixes to the code that improve it
 1. `layout` - apply fixes that do not change the program structure (AST)
+1. `directive` - apply fixes to inline directives such as `// eslint-disable`

 You can specify one or more fix type on the command line.
 Here are some examples: